The Lively Blog

 What if I contribute too much to my FSA?

 In most years, the remaining contributions left in your FSA at the end of the year will be absorbed by your employer.
-Your employer has the option to offer you either a 2.5 month grace period in which to use your balance, or they can allow you to roll over $610 for 2023 and $640 for 2024 to the following year.
+Your employer has the option to offer you either a 2.5 month grace period in which to use your balance, or they can allow you to roll over $640 for 2024 or $660 for 2025 (a $20 increase from 2024) to the following year.
 They can’t offer you both.

 How do I use my FSA contributions?